Don’t see your question, contact us.

 It is said that things that are not measured do not change.
 AIDSVu’s mission is to make HIV-related data widely available, easily accessible, and locally relevant to inform public health decision making.

-Increasing the use of PrEP is a core component of Getting to Zero campaigns in cities and states across the U.S. and is one of four key focus areas in the national initiative, Ending the HIV Epidemic: A Plan for America.
-AIDSVu’s county- and state-level PrEP data help health departments, elected officials, medical professionals, and community leaders better understand and visualize trends in PrEP use over time, so they can develop programs and policies to increase PrEP awareness and access where it is needed most.
+Increasing the use of PrEP is one of four key focus areas in the national initiative, Ending the HIV Epidemic: A Plan for America and a is a core component of Getting to Zero campaigns in cities and states across the U.S. AIDSVu’s county- and state-level PrEP use data help health departments, elected officials, medical professionals, and community leaders better understand and visualize trends in PrEP use over time, so they can develop programs and policies to increase PrEP awareness and access where it is needed most.

 In 2018, AIDSVu released the first-ever state-level data and interactive maps of PrEP users across the U.S. In 2020, AIDSVu released the first-ever county-level data and interactive maps of PrEP users nationwide.
-By continuing to add new PrEP data, AIDSVu continues its commitment to provide public health officials, policymakers, healthcare professionals, researchers, and community leaders with a more comprehensive view of the HIV epidemic at the local, state, and national levels.
+In 2022, AIDSVu released the first-ever publicly available state-level PrEP use data by race/ethnicity.
+By continuing to add new PrEP use data, AIDSVu continues its commitment to provide public health officials, policymakers, healthcare professionals, researchers, and community leaders with a more comprehensive view of the HIV epidemic at the local, state, and national levels.

-What can the PrEP data on AIDSVu be used for?
+What can the PrEP use data on AIDSVu be used for?

-The PrEP datasets on AIDSVu provide reliable, consistent, comparable, and replicable numbers of annual PrEP users by county and state.
-Each calculation method has known limitations that are described in the FAQs and Data Methods.
+The PrEP use datasets on AIDSVu provide reliable, consistent, comparable, and replicable numbers of annual PrEP users by county and state.
+Limitations of the data are described in the FAQs and Data Methods.
 These data are well suited for public health research and planning purposes.
 For example, these data can be used to:

-- Monitor progress, trends, and disparities in PrEP use at the county- and state-level and among specific age groups or sexes;
+- Monitor progress, trends, and disparities in PrEP use at the county- and state-level and among specific age groups, racial/ethnic groups, or sexes;

 - Compare relative levels of PrEP use among counties, states, and regions;